luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 IR_DOWN-INCLUSION-STRINGENT-FILTERED.txt
 AltEx-INCLUSION-STRINGENT-FILTERED.txt

-Step 2: Select Gene identifier
+Step 2: Select Gene identifier Ensembl_gene_ID
-Entrez (or Ensembl depending on which column from the DT you extract)

-Step 3: Clarify List Type
-Specify Gene List as you only pasted in significant events (Background is if you paste in entire gene list)
+Step 3: Clarify List Type: Gene List as you only pasted in significant events (Background is if you paste in entire gene list)

 Submit > Select input species (Homo sapiens)